mhbae-dev/mhbae-dev/README.md

 ### <a name="interests">Interests/Other</a>

 - **Olympic Weightlifting**: When I am not in front of a computer I will most likely be in my local gym training.
 - **Rock Climbing**: Bouldering for life.
-- **Cello**: I have been playing since I was 9, although I don't have much time to practice these days.
+- **Cello**: I have been playing since I was 9, although I don't have much time to practice these days．ｆｇｈ
 - **Photography**: My trusty mirrorless camera is always by my side during my travels.
 I particularly enjoy shooting street/architecture photography.
 Visit my photography webfolio.
 - **Food**: I am not much of a cook but I love trying foods from all over the world.
 - I am currently learning **Python, Django & French**